JagnaJ/landing-page-API/README.md

 This project is a static blog landing page built using HTML, CSS, and JavaScript.
 It includes a layout for displaying blog posts and a modal window for viewing detailed content.

 ## Technologies Used
-HTML: Structure of the page.
+1. HTML: Structure of the page.
-CSS: Styling and layout.
+2. CSS: Styling and layout.
-JavaScript: Dynamic content loading and modal functionality.
+3. JavaScript: Dynamic content loading and modal functionality.
+4. JSONPlaceholder API: This mock API is used to fetch and display blog posts.
 ## Features
 Blog Post Container: Displays a list of blog posts fetched from an API.
 Modal Window: Shows detailed content of a selected post.